 In 2008, more than 36,000 people died from drug overdoses, and most of these deaths were caused by prescription drugs.
 Every day, nearly 82 people die as a result of unintentional poisoning and another 1,941 are treated in emergency departments.
 As shown in the chart, unintentional poisoning deaths in the United States increased by 145% from 1999 to 2007.
 Drug overdose death rates in the US are at an all-time high, and have more than tripled since 1990.
 Prescription painkillers have now surpassed heroin and cocaine as the leading cause of fatal overdoses.

 Overdose of painkillers generally occurs when a patient is unable to get sufficient pain relief with the prescribed dosages of the drug.
 Taking excess medication may not provide additional relief, but it increases the chances of overdose and death.
 Some pain medications, like methadone, can be fatal when combined with certain antidepressants, sedatives or cardiac medicines.
 Another problem with opioid painkillers is that they are generally addictive or produce euphoria.
 Many deaths are due to abuse of these substances as a result of addiction.
+Thankfully, there are private centers for those who became addicted to methadone or any other painkiller.
 Some patients use multiple doctors to obtain prescriptions for painkillers and narcotics including OxyContin and Percocet, which can be abused easily and resold illegally.
 The misuse of prescription drugs results in about 475,000 emergency room visits annually, according to the United States Department of Health and Human Services.

 You can avoid poisonings by keeping track of your medications and by verifying with your doctor and pharmacist about possible toxic drug interactions between combinations of prescription or over-the-counter drugs.
 Many people who take multiple medications organize them in pill boxes that hold the medicines for each day of the week.
 This makes it possible to take the required medicine on the appropriate schedule and reduce the chance of overdosing.